intel/nauta/docs/user-guide/actions/user.md

 ### Synopsis

 The `delete` subcommand deletes a user with a given name.
-If option `-p`, `--purge` was used, it also removes all artifacts related to that removed user, such as the content of user's folders and data of experiments and runs.
+If the option `-p`, `--purge` was used, it also removes all artifacts related to that removed user, such as the content of user's folders and data of experiments and runs.

 Before removing a user, the commands requires a final confirmation.
 If user chooses `Yes`, the chosen user is deleted.
 Deletion of a user may take a while to be fully completed.
 The command requires up to 60 seconds for a complete